Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 - rating

 #### Usage
-1) To add descriptions to your movie table visit https://www.imdb.com/
+1) to add descriptions to your movie table visit https://www.imdb.com/
-2) First, you need to add a cssclass in your yaml header, use `cssclass: mov-strip`
+2) next, add a cssclass in your yaml header, use `cssclass: mov-strip`
-3) secondly, use this template:
+3) finally, use this template:

 ```
 |          |                                   |                                   |                                   |                                   |